Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 // without run(), the api routes won't work

-• Under the src folder, I create new routes folder and under routes folder, I create customers.php
+- Under the src folder, I create a new routes folder, and under the routes folder, I create

 <?php